Bin-Huang/prray/README.md

 const jsons = await urls.mapAsync(fetch).mapAsync(res => res.json())
 ```

-#### Prray.prototype.map(func)

-_Compatible with [Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)_ but returns a Prray instance.

-The map() method creates a new prray with the results of calling a provided function on every element in the calling prray.

 #### Prray.prototype.filterAsync(func)

 _Think of it as an async version of method `filter`_